aindaco1/would-productions/_posts/2022-10-29-red-pillow-all-hallows-eve.md

 ---
-title: Red Pillows wins 1st Place at the 2022 All Hallows' Eve Halloween Short Film Festival!
+title: Red Pillow wins 1st Place at the 2022 All Hallows' Eve Halloween Short Film Festival!
 date: 2022-10-31 00:00:00
 description: We won Best Kill, Best Directing, and 1st Place at the 2022 All Hallows' Eve Halloween Short Film Festival.
 featured_image: /images/blog/red_pillow_all_hallows.jpg